mehdichekori/exercise_reminder/README.md

 2. **Install dependencies:**

-    Ensure you have Python installed.
-Install the required dependencies using pip:
+    Ensure you have Python (version 3.11.2 or higher) installed.
+Install the required dependencies using pip and the provided `requirements.txt` file:

     ```bash
-    pip install win10toast
+    pip install -r requirements.txt
     ```

 3. **Run the script:**